 - A commission is either based on the traded volume or it is fixed.

 - A spread is the difference between the buy price and the sell price

 - Financing rate or overnight rate is charged when you hold your leveraged positions for more than one day.

 - Non-trading fees.
 These occur related to some operations you make in your account, i.e. depositing money to your account, withdrawing money from it or not trading for an extended amount of time.

-We compare Revolut fees with its closest competitors, Freetrade and Robinhood.
+We compare Revolut fees with its closest competitors, DEGIRO and Passfolio.

 Revolut trading fees

 Revolut's trading fees are low which makes it suitable for you even if you trade often (i.e. multiple times a week).